kenttan0214/react-redux-toolkit/README.md

-# Getting Started with Create React App
+# React Infinite Scroll with RTK Query and Redux Toolkit

 RTK Query is a great choice for managing API requests in a Redux application, but it currently does not provide a built-in pagination feature.
 However, with some customization, we can use RTK Query to achieve pagination and infinite scrolling.